turingschool-examples/intermission-assignments/prep-for-module-2-backend.markdown

 ### Task #3: [Task Manager](https://github.com/s-espinosa/task_manager_redux)

   The entire tutorial will take approximately 1-3 hours.
 Build it once using the tutorial (*TYPE the code snippets -- do not copy!*), then try building it again with less reference to the tutorial.
-Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1610-b/2module/intermission_work/task_manager.md) by **Monday, November 21st. __You will need to have this project finished before you can attend any class in module 2__.**
+Add a link to your task manager repository [here](https://github.com/turingschool/ruby-submissions/blob/master/1611-b/2module/intermission_work/task_manager.md) by **Monday, January 23rd. __You will need to have this project finished before you can attend any class in module 2__.**

 ## Get Module 2 Tools